alexandragaev/xwOBA/README.md

 # xwOBA

 Three predictive models were leveraged to estimate wOBA on balls in play for 2022 MLB data.
 The first model built was k-nearest neighbors and then decision tree and random forests were the next models built.
-Each model was evaluated and compared to one another.
+Each model was evaluated and compared to one another through calibration curves and log loss.